Welfare of cats: the need for a suitable environment

 Cats are naturally curious.
 They are athletic animals and need opportunities to run, jump and climb.
 If a cat is bored, and does not have enough to do, it may suffer.

 Cats are naturally clean animals and need regular, easy access to a suitable place to go to the toilet.
 They do not like to use heavily soiled areas.
 Some cats need to use an indoor toilet area, for example a litter tray.

 Cats are territorial and become very attached to places.
 They are naturally frightened of unfamiliar places and smells.
 For example, if you move your cat to a new home, it may be frightened by the presence of cats that have already established territories in the area.

 You may at some point need to transport your cat by car or some other form of vehicle.
-Your cat has no control over this environment so try to ensure its comfort.
+Your cat has no control over this environment so try to make sure its comfortable.
 Your cat should never be left alone in a vehicle in warm weather.

 Make a suitable home for your cat